userdocs/qbittorrent-nox-static/README.md

 chmod 700 ~/bin/qbittorrent-nox
 ```

-## Non ICU builds - depreciated from `release-4.4.3.1_v2.0.6`

-Each build has two versions due to how `qtbase` builds when it detects `ICU` .

-🟢 The `iconv`  / non `ICU` build can be considered the default build.

-ICU replaces `iconv` if detected when `qtbase` is built and doubles the static build size due to the ICU libraries being linked into the final static binary.

-🔵 When not using `ICU` everything is built against `iconv`

-🟠 `ICU` builds have nothing to do with performance.

-The reason I do two builds is that `ICU` is an automated build flag preference for `QT` (and boost when I was building that) and I considered that it may one day be a default or only option and `ICU` seems to be the preferred choice for this kind of library.
-So it's really not a critical option but more of a choice.

-🔵 `ICU` is a preferred build path automatically chosen by the programs built if it is present on the system.

-You can pick either version you want, if it works then just enjoy it.
-The only difference you may experience is how the WebUi displays Unicode characters.

 ## Libtorrent versions

 🟠 Libtorrent `v1.2` is currently the main branch supported by qBittorrent since a change with the release of [4.4.5](https://www.qbittorrent.org/news.php)